jairjaramillo/Microverse-605-Weather-App/README.md

 <center><h1>Microverse 605: Weather App</h1></center>

-<center><h2><a href="https://raw.githack.com/rmauritsson/todo-list/feature/logic/dist/index.html">Check a live version of this project</a><h2></center>
+<center><h2><a href="https://jairjy.github.io/Microverse-605-Weather-App/index.html">Check a live version of this project</a><h2></center>

 ## About The Project

-This project is a Todo web app that allows you to make To-Dos type of notes, create as many projects as you want to put more To-Dos in them.
-You can edit and delete them.
+This project is a web app where the user can add as many countries as they want, the weather of the selected country will be shown on the right side of the site.
+Additionally, some news of the country appears.

 <p align="center">
   <img src="./doc/screenshot.png" alt="screenshot">